 Under the Companies Act 2014, only foreign bodies with limited liability who established a branch company in Ireland were required to register the branch with the CRO and file financial statements annually.
 The branch could be registered as an EEA Company or a Non-EEA Company depending on the jurisdiction that the parent company is registered.

 New Definition for “External Company”

-On the 9 June 2018, Section 80 of the Companies (Accounting) Act 2017 comes into operation.
-The definitions of EEA and non-EEA companies will be extended to include undertakings where members’ liability is unlimited and subsidiaries whose liability is limited.
+From 9 June 2018, Section 80 of the Companies (Accounting) Act 2017 the definitions of EEA and non-EEA companies will be extended to include undertakings where members’ liability is unlimited and subsidiaries whose liability is limited.
 These amendments will require those unlimited external companies to also register details with the CRO from the 9th of June 2018.
 This change also includes the requirement of newly registered branch companies to file financial statements annually in Ireland.

 If you have any questions about the content covered in this article or if you would like more information on forming an Irish branch company, please contact our team on 01 6461625 or email firstname.lastname@example.org.